-- Now, transfer your 16-bit games and programs to the Windows XP running inside Windows 10.
+- Now, drag and drop your old games and programs to the Windows XP running inside Windows 10.

 - Install or double-click on the app icon to run or play it on Windows 10.

 You may download a 16-bit game and software here, for testing purpose.
 Virtualbox supports sharing Windows 10 files with the guest OS.
-USB and disc transfers are also there.
-However, I prefer downloading files directly to the virtual machine from the Internet using Dropbox or like.
+USB and Disc transfers are also there.
+If your games are on a CD/DVD, consider mounting them through Virtualbox settings as shown below.